rohit0718/tp/docs/UserGuide.md

   `edit exam 3 c/CS2103T n/Final Exam d/31/12/2022 s/2100 e/2200 l/https://www.latlmes.com/breaking/click-this-link-for-exam-link-1` : Edits the 3rd exam of the CS2103T module.
 #### Deleting an Exam : `delete exam`
 Deletes the specified Exam from the ModBook.
-Format: `delete exam INDEX c/CODE`
+Format: `delete exam INDEX`
 * Deletes the Exam at the specified INDEX.
 * The index refers to the index number shown in the displayed Module details list.
 * The index must be a positive integer 1, 2, 3, …​
 * Examples:
-  `delete exam 3 c/CS2103T` : Deletes the 3rd exam of the CS2103T module.
+  `delete exam 3` : Deletes the 3rd exam of the currently showing module.

 ### Miscellaneous
 #### Viewing help : `help`